websanco/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/configuration-framework/configuration-form-renderer.md

    :lines: 26-29
    ```

 1. Override the `getRequestParameters()` method.
-In the method, read the parameters sent by the custom UI and put them in a map whose keys should match the fields found in the configuration interface.
+In the method, read the parameters sent by the custom UI and put them in a map where the keys match the fields found in the configuration interface.

    ```{literalinclude} ./configuration-form-renderer/resources/liferay-b7r2.zip/b7r2-web/src/main/java/com/acme/b7r2/web/internal/configuration/admin/display/B7R2ConfigurationFormRenderer.java
    :dedent: 1